BeeStation/Website/README.md

 # BeeStation Website

-> **Developer's Note:** I fully acknowledge that this isn't in an open source state whatsoever.
-You won't be able to get it to run on your comuputer locally so don't even try.
-However now that it is open source I will be actively making improvements trying to clean up this embarassment. ***- qwerty***
+> **Developer's Note:** Currently you will not be able to run this on your local machine because you lack app/config/private.yml, a file that stores many of our private tokens or passwords.
+I may add support for running without it in the near future so it is easier to setup an instance of the site on your local machine for contributing. ***- qwerty***